nam8/sigla-lookup/README.md

 No server, build process, or dependencies are required.

----

-## Known Issues

-Some sigla rely on glyphs that we have not yet located in Unicode:

-- **Metobelus**: the NE-pointing arrow glyph.

-- **Sigla meaning**: “Reference to or evidence in the lower apparatus of the critical edition” — the relevant glyph.

 If you notice any inaccuracies or errors, please contact the repo owner.

 ---